properGrammar/CarND-Traffic-Sign-Classifier-P2/README.md

 Second project for Udacity's Self-Driving Car Nanodegree.

+The goal was to train a Convolutional Neural Network to classify 43 different German Traffic Signs.

 Met spec on first submission with one minor change.

 Select quotes from the review: